MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/3NpCq1z.png" width="35%" />

-This book contains photos and illustrations of ten houses  (Lexile level)
+This book contains photos and illustrations of ten houses from around the world.
+Shows the yurt in Mongolia, the  (Lexile level)

 <a href="https://www.bookdepository.com/Wonderful-Houses-Around-the-World-Yoshio-Komatsu-Akira-Nishiyama/9780936070346" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002594921" rel="nofollow"> Buy on Orell Füssli</a>